hci-a-if-its-2019/assignment-0-adisazhar123/README.md

 ****

 **Conclusion:**
-To summarise things, *Craiglist* have many aspects that needs to be improved if they want to be able to **compete** with other platforms.
+To summarise things, *Craiglist* have many aspects that need to be improved if they want to be able to **compete** with other platforms.
 The way advertisements are shown, color schemes and content layout are still **inadequate**.
 At the end of the day, putting myself in the perspective of a future buyer has **failed** to reach its goal - which was to get in contact with the seller to ask and buy the item.

 ### 2. Baofeng UV82 Radio